YssfDevOps/eye-tracker-vocacions/README.md

 This project is licensed under the **MIT License**.

 ## Contact
-For questions or suggestions, reach out via GitHub Issues or email at **your-email@example.com**.
+For questions or suggestions, reach out via GitHub Issues.

 ---